opencomputeproject/ocp-diag-core/apis/ocpdiag/ocpdiag/g3doc/parameter.md

 }
 ```

-**Note:** If a proto definition has more than one top-level message, the
+**Note:** In rare cases when a proto definition needs more than one top-level
-`(.ocpdiag.options).params_message` proto file option must be set, as shown in
+message, the `(.ocpdiag.options).params_message` proto file option must be set,
-the following example.
-Because the package contains two proto definitions
+as shown in the following example.
+Because the package contains two proto
-(`SubMessage` and `ParamsMessage`), you specify the test parameter entry by
+definitions (`SubMessage` and `ParamsMessage`), you specify the test parameter
-setting `option (.ocpdiag.options).params_message`
+entry by setting `option (.ocpdiag.options).params_message`

 ```proto
 syntax = "proto3";